To order using a credit card, go to www.appraisaltoday.com/product

 Do you have any books or reports about marketing or running an appraisal business?

 I have 3 Special Reports of popular appraisal business topics.
 They are only available to paid subscribers.
 Go to our Products page for more information.

 Can’t I get all I need from this Web site?

 I have a few articles in the Appraiser Info section.
-Most were written awhile go, but they will give you an idea of what the articles are like.
-All the new material is in my blog.
+They will give you an idea of what the articles are like.
+Recent updates are on my free weekly email newsletter and my blog.
 It has links to other sites with some excerpts and comments from me.
 I focus on time-sensitive news.
+To subscribe to the free email newsletter, go to www.appraisaltoday.com

 What is in this paid newsletter and how is it different from the blog and free weekly email newsletter?

 Appraisal Today is a monthly, 12-18+ page newsletter, in publication since June 1992.
 Since it is in PDF format, the length changes with each newsletter.
 It provides appraisers with ways to make their businesses more profitable in periods of both boom and bust.
 News important to appraisers is covered so you know what is happening today that can affect your business now and in the future.